 - We are appreciated by many but our biggest friends and supporters (read - Latvia’s largest export partners) are United Kingdom (17%), Estonia (12%), Germany (8%), Denmark (7%) and Sweden (11%).
 Also, the flow of foreign investment increases on a yearly basis.

 - Foreign investors have an eye on our woodworking industry.
-At the end of 2019, foreign direct investment in the particular sector reached 568 million EUR, comprising 31% of total FDI in manufacturing sector.
+At the end of 2019, foreign direct investment in the particular sector reached more than 500 million EUR.

 Employment and education